hotwax/oms-documentation/deployment&configuration/shopify/ShopifyIntegration/MapLocations.md

 This process establishes a direct and efficient linkage between Shopify POS locations and their counterparts in HotWax Commerce, optimizing your inventory management system.

-### How to extract Shopify Location ID from Shopify?
+### How to extract Shopify POS Location ID from Shopify?

 Follow these steps to seamlessly integrate Shopify POS locations with their corresponding store facilities in HotWax Commerce: